Registering a birth

 Congratulations on your new arrival!

-Once your baby is born, the birth should be registered within 42 days.
+Once your baby is born, it is really important that you register their birth within 42 days.

-If your baby was born in the Bradford district (including Keighley), you should make an appointment with the register office at either Bradford City Hall or Keighley Town Hall.
+If your baby was born in the Bradford district (including Keighley), you can make an appointment with the register office at these places:

 Who can register?

-If the 42 day period has been missed, if neither the mother or second parent to which the mother is married/in a civil partnership to are able to register the birth, or if you have any other questions to ask, please contact the register office for advice.
+If neither the mother nor the father or second female parent is able to register the birth, you need to contact the register office for advice.

 What do I need to take to the appointment?